Acebeam K75 flashlight review

 Acebeam added 4* 18650 High Amp batteries to the set.
 Especially with these kinds of lights, you want to have max power, and Acebeam provided good batteries looks like.
 The K75 doesn’t have a built-in charger, so you need to charge them in a dedicated Lithium-Ion charger.
 If you own multiple flashlights, you surely have a 18650 charger.

 I took all of my readings from fully charged Acebeam batteries.
-I tested Amps with a Fluke 77III and standard probes and Turbo with short copper wires to eliminate losses over wire.
+I tested Amps with a Fluke 77III and standard probes and Turbo with short copper wires to eliminate losses over the wire.

 - Lowest: 0.02A

 All output numbers are relative to my home-made Integrating Sphere and was set up with an Extech HD450 Lux Meter for measurements.
 For bright flashlights (above 5000 lumens) I am adding a Kenko PRO1D ND-16 filter.
 The base measurement is done with a Convoy S2+ that is tested at 137 lumens.

 The problem with doing this is the difference in the opening of the Integrating Sphere.
 The Convoy S2+ shows different numbers depending on the size of the opening in the Sphere.
 The K75 uses a much larger opening.
 So I used the same opening to measure both lights.

 Acebeam K75 battery life / runtime

 Turbo drops at 2 minutes.
 From then on there is a stable output of 2500 Lumens till it dies at 1 hour and 43 minutes.
 Acebeam claims 1 hour and 45 minutes, so this is not far off at all.
 I will assume that all the other numbers are correct.